kuleshov/ProbHap/README.md

 and filtering step on the reads; the filtered reads are saved in `chr22.probhap.reads`.

 Kuleshov (2014) also describes a post-processing heurstic on the phased blocks that typically results in a noticeable improvement in performance.
-To apply this post-processing, type:
+To apply this post-processing step, type:

 ```
 python probhap.py \